 We love the coverage of the heat, but the A600 suffers from the same limitation that many of Ootori’s other models do; the heating elements just don’t get hot enough for our liking, and there’s no way to increase the temperature from the remote.
 It’s still a useful feature addition, and it definitely enhances the massage experience you get from the chair; we just wish it was hotter.

 No Body Stretch Offered

 While many of Ootori’s chairs feature an excellent yoga stretch function, in a bid to keep costs low, the designers opted to leave the feature off of this model.
 We don’t blame them, and we certainly understand the need to cut features for the sake of price, but it is sorely missed here.
-In any case, if body stretching is something you’ve just got to have, then this isn’t going to be the model for you.
+In any case, if body stretching is something you’ve just got to have, this isn’t the model for you.

 A Very Good Calf & Foot Massage

 There are a lot of things Ootori gets right with the design of their chairs, but perhaps their best feature implementation is their calf and foot massage.
 It is rendered via a combination of rollers and airbags, and on their best chairs, the experience is impressive.

 The company somewhat scaled back its calf and foot massage ambitions for this model.
 The roller design in the footwell is both simplistic and straightforward.
 But even given that, the A600 still offers a better calf and foot massage than just about any other chair in its price range.

 If you have a job that sees you on your feet for several hours a day and you’re specifically looking for a value-priced chair to give your aching feet some much-needed relief, this will probably be your favorite aspect of the model.